Heckmondwike RFC: Colours

 The club wore black and white jerseys, which were, unusually for a rugby team, in vertical stripes.

 Ground

 The club played at Beck Lane, and originally used the Sir Robert Peel inn for facilities.

 Club league record

-The league positions for Heckmondwike for the three years in which they played semi-professional rugby league are given in the following table:
+The league positions for Heckmondwike for the four seasons in which they played semi-professional rugby league are given in the following table: